biojava/biojava.github.io/wiki/BioJava:MailingLists.md

 ----------

 -   Post in text format only.
-If you post in HTML or RTF the antispam software is likely to quarenteen your email for at least a week.
+If you post in HTML or RTF the antispam software is likely to quarantine your email for at least a week.
 -   Don't attach files.
 They will also cause the spam filter to kick in.
     You will also cause problems to people with low bandwidth connections (some of us check this list on the road).